 Finding an effective treatment for your chronic pain can be as physically and emotionally draining as the pain itself.
-Pain management expert Drs.
-Jay M. Shah and Jeffrey Deygoo at SamWell Institute for Pain Management in Colonia, New Jersey, understand your frustration and offer many pain management options, including peripheral nerve stimulation, which is a device that alters pain signals to help control your discomfort.
+Pain management expert Dr. Jay M. Shah at SamWell Institute for Pain Management in Colonia, New Jersey, understands your frustration and offers many pain management options, including peripheral nerve stimulation, which is a device that alters pain signals to help control your discomfort.
 To learn more about peripheral nerve stimulation and how it may help you, contact the office by phone or online today.

 Peripheral nerve stimulation is a device used to control chronic pain.
 It’s a safe and effective tool that may help decrease your need for prescription medication for pain control.

 Peripheral nerve stimulation works by sending a weak electrical pulse to your peripheral nerve.
 The stimulation of the non-painful sensory nerve causes your brain to “turn off” the pain signal, thereby significantly decreasing your painful sensations.
 Many patients report feeling a tingling sensation when the nerve is being stimulated.

 Dr. Shah determines if you’re a good candidate for peripheral nerve stimulation during a consultation.
 You may want to consider contacting SamWell Institute for Pain Management if you’re suffering from chronic pain due to:

 Though peripheral nerve stimulation has been proven to be effective for many common causes of chronic pain, to be considered a good candidate you must first try conservative treatments, such as medication and physical therapy.
 If conservative measures fail to provide significant pain relief, then Dr. Shah may suggest peripheral nerve stimulation as a pain management option.